Floating

 Automation helps you pull information from your database, website or feed directly into an email.
 That way, you don’t have to manually copy-paste the plain text, check, format, and update the email content.
 This saves a lot of time, especially for large businesses that operate at scale.

-Many brands curate automated email content based on their latest blogs, new product collections, or launches.
+Many brands curate automated email content based on their latest individual blog posts, new product collections, or launches.
 Take the following email by AppSumo, for example:

 automated_email_content_example